This article was last updated December 30, 2021.

 Sulfates are chemicals used as cleansing agents.
 They can be found in household cleaners and even shampoo.

-1. Avoid microwaving plastic food containers and avoid putting them through the dishwasher.
+- Avoid microwaving plastic food containers or putting them through the dishwasher.
 Phthalates and BPA in plastic food containers may get into your food when you heat up the containers.
 Instead, microwave food in microwave-safe glass or ceramics.

-2. Counteract the effect of EDCs by getting enough folic acid in your diet or through supplements like prenatal vitamins.
+- Counteract the effect of EDCs by getting enough folic acid through your diet or supplements like prenatal vitamins.
 Two studies (here and here) show that high levels of folic acid can protect against the negative effects of BPA or phthalates in people with ovaries who are trying to conceive without assistance or through IVF.
 Some of the most folate-rich foods are spinach, asparagus, brussel sprouts, and liver.

-How to check in with where your hormone levels are today
+How can you check in with your current hormone levels?

 - The Modern Fertility Hormone Test measures the same fertility hormones that a doctor would test in a fertility clinic (for a fraction of the price) and helps you understand how your fertility is changing over time.
 Our hormone test gives you insight into the number of eggs you have and can help you identify red flag issues — like PCOS or thyroid conditions — that could affect your reproductive health down the line.